 Aetna considers HIV drug resistance and susceptibility tests experimental and investigational for all other indications becasue their effectiveness for indications other than the ones listed above has not been established.

 Aetna considers both HIV phenotypic and genotypic tests when performed at the same time not medically necessary because this approach is duplicative.
 Upon review, the alternate type of HIV resistance assay (either phenotypic or genotypic) may be considered medically necessary on an exception basis for members with virologic failure (indicated by a rising plasma HIV RNA concentration (viral load) in HIV-infected individuals receiving adequate doses of antiretroviral therapy where other potential causes of virologic failure have been excluded) despite apparent lack of drug resistance by one type of HIV resistance assay (either phenotypic or genotypic).

-Aetna considers phenotypic recombinant virus assays/HIV tropism testing (i.e., Trofile) or genotypic HIV V3-loop assays medically necessary for determining virus tropism before commencement of a chemokine receptor 5 (CCR5) antagonist (e.g., maraviroc [Selzentry]).
+Aetna considers phenotypic recombinant virus assays/HIV tropism testing (i.e., Trofile) or genotypic HIV V3-loop assays medically necessary for determining virus tropism of HIV-infected persons before commencement of a chemokine receptor 5 (CCR5) antagonist (e.g., maraviroc [Selzentry]).

 Aetna considers drug resistance testing experimental and investigational for members who have discontinued the use of anti-retroviral drugs because drug resistance mutations may become minor species in the absence of selective drug pressure.
 Current tests may not detect minor drug resistant species.

 Aetna considers drug resistance testing for members who have HIV viral loads of less than 1,000 HIV RNA copies/ml experimental and investigational because available tests cannot reliably detect this low level of viral load.